latticexyz/chain-stress-tests/README.md

 For simple transfer/contract call transactions, looking through [sendEth.ts](/src/sendEth.ts) or [hash.ts](/src/hash.ts) (respectively) and modifying a copy should be quite simple.

-Remember to add the test to `index.ts` to be able to call it with `yarn run`.
+Remember to add the test to `index.ts` to be able to call it with `yarn start`.

 ## Other stress-tests